Skip to main content

 Repositories play a crucial role in software architecture by separating and abstracting the data layer from the business logic.
 They serve as an essential architectural pattern to promote code separation, flexibility, and maintainability in software development.
 Repositories help create clean and organized codebases by abstracting the intricacies of data access and manipulation from the core business logic.

-php artisan apiato:generate:repository
+php artisan apiato:make:repository

-php artisan apiato:generate:model
+php artisan apiato:make:model

 Rules